-Table 1 Reserve categories, development and management focus
+Table 1 Reserve categories, development and management focus.

-Category Description/Primary Purpose Sports and Recreation Reserves (often quite large areas) set aside and developed for organised sport or recreation activities, recreation facilities and buildings, often multiple use.
+Category Description/Primary Purpose Sports and Recreation Reserves (often quite large areas) set aside and developed for organised sport and/or recreation activities, recreation facilities and buildings, often multiple use.
 Civic Reserves often provided within or adjacent to central business districts, and developed to provide a space for social gatherings, meeting places, relaxation and enjoyment.
 Cultural Heritage Reserves that protect the built cultural and historical environment, and/or provide for heritage conservation, education, commemoration, mourning and remembrance.
 Neighbourhood Reserves developed and used for informal recreation and sporting activities, play and family based activities, and social and community activities.

-Outdoor Adventure Reserves developed and used for recreation and sporting activities and associated built facilities that require a large scale, forested, rural or periurban environment.
+Outdoor Adventure Reserves developed and used for recreation and sporting activities and associated built facilities that require a large scale, forested, rural or peri- urban environment.
 Nature Reserves that offer the experience and/or protection of the natural environment, containing native bush, coastal margins, forestry, farm parks, wetlands, riparian areas and water bodies.
 Recreation and Ecological Linkages Reserves that are often linear in nature that provide pedestrian and cycle linkages, wildlife corridors and access to water margins.
 May provide for environmental protection, and access to waterways.

-6 Definition and Purpose of the Reserve Management Plan (RMP)
+6. Definition and Purpose of the Reserve Management Plan (RMP)

 The retention and management of reserves provides significantly towards the vibrancy of the community by influencing recreational pursuits, enjoyment and protecting the resilience of the environment for both current and future generations.
-The purpose of this Ōpōtiki District Reserve Management Plan (RMP) is to provide for the consistent management of the district's coastal reserves, sports parks and passive reserves for the benefit of the community, environment and the open space amenity of the area.
+The purpose of this RMP is to provide for the consistent management of the district's coastal reserves, sports parks and passive reserves for the benefit of the community, environment and the open space amenity of the area.

-The RMP is a document that directs the function, day to day management and future operation of each reserve in a way that establishes clearly defined objectives that are compatible with the RAs requirements, community interests and future vision for the districts reserve network.
+The Ōpōtiki District Reserve Management Plan is a document that directs the function, day to day management and future operation of each reserve in a way that establishes clearly defined objectives that are compatible with the Reserve Act's requirements, community interests and future vision for the districts reserve network.
 It also accommodates for the individual character and qualities of each reserve.
 This plan contains policies and objectives for the effective management of the reserves portfolio, and also for each reserve.
 They are aimed at maximising use, enjoyment and appropriate development, while balancing ecological sustainability and affordability in a way that allows the district council and community to be certain about the future of the districts public open space.

-The procedure for preparing management plans is set out in the RA, where a continuous review process is accommodated for in order to adapt to changing circumstances.
+The procedure for preparing management plans is set out in the Reserves Act 1977, where a continuous review process is accommodated for in order to adapt to changing circumstances.
 Having an adopted plan means that the Minister of Conservation's consent and public notification are not required for routine matters.
-Reserve Management Plans are guided by the statutory requirements of the RA.
-The RA requires the development of Reserve Management Plans and a formal planning process for the management of public reserves in New Zealand.
+Reserve Management Plans are guided by the statutory requirements of the Reserves Act 1977.
+The Reserves Act requires the development of Reserve Management Plans and a formal planning process for the management of public reserves in New Zealand.

-7 Planning Framework and Councils Roles
+7. Planning Framework and Councils Roles

-These objectives and policies are in part driven by other planning documents and processes such as the relationship between the Reserve Management Plan, the Resource Management Act 1991 (RMA) and District Plan (DP), iwi and hapū Management Plans, relevant legislation and other Council policies and bylaws.
+These objectives and policies are in part driven by other planning documents and processes such as the relationship between the Reserve Management Plan, the RM Act / District Plan, Iwi and Hapu Management Plans, relevant legislation and other Council policies and bylaws.
 Therefore, whilst the Reserve Management Plan provides direction for the management of specific reserves, overall reserve management continues to be guided and controlled by other relevant legislation.